BruceEckel/IntroToEffectOrientedProgramming/ComputedPropertyKeys.md

 }
 ```

-In branding, this is intended for use with a single string or symbol literal to generate a unique shape.
+In branding, this is intended for use with a single string or symbol literal to generate a unique type shape.

-Computed property keys are essential to branding in TypeScript because they allow the compiler to distinguish types using structural uniqueness—either by injecting symbol-based keys, or by generating objects with unique string keys tied to a specific brand identity.
+Computed property keys are essential to branding in TypeScript because they allow the compiler to distinguish types using structural uniqueness,
+either by injecting symbol-based keys, or by generating objects with unique string keys tied to a specific brand identity.

 The branding construct acts like a _type-level watermark_: